View our Wills and Powers of Attorney videos

 Preserve your wealth for future generations

-Our specialist lawyers practice in Wills, Powers of Attorney and Court of Protection matters.
+The Solicitors at Goughs specialise in Wills, Powers of Attorney and Court of Protection matters, and can be there for you while you navigate these affairs.
 We will advise you on the best way to protect your wealth for the future, provide for your loved ones and minimise tax.
+Many of our Solicitors are members of STEP (Society of Trusts and Estate Practitioners), members of SFE (Solicitors for the Elderly) and Dementia Friends.

 Lasting Powers of Attorney